alexa-games/litexa/docs/get-started/README.md

 :::

 ### The Code
-*If you want to go straight to getting your skill up and running, feel free to skip this section.
+*If you want to go straight to getting your skill up and running, feel free to [skip this section](#building-and-running).
 This part just skims through the content of your generated skill code.*

-<details><summary>Click to show the Litexa code walkthrough</summary>

 Before we run our code, lets take a look at the contents of our code files in the `litexa` folder.